department-of-veterans-affairs/vagov-content/pages/education/about-gi-bill-benefits/montgomery-selected-reserve.md

 You can receive benefits until your eligibility period ends or you use all of your entitlement, whichever comes first.
 Entitlement means the number of months of benefits you may receive.

 If you stay in the Selected Reserve, you can stay eligible for 14 years after you started your first 6-year obligation.
-We may extend your eligibility period if any of the below situations occurs.

-**One of these must be true to extend your eligibility period:**
-- **You're called up to active duty under title 10, U.S. Code (federal authority)**.
-In this case, we'll extend your eligibility by the period of your active duty plus 4 months.
-You receive a separate extension for each call-up, and it applies even if you leave the Selected Reserve. **Note:** By law, we can't extend your eligibility if you're called up under title 32, U.S. Code (state authority).
+We may extend your eligibility period if you're called up to active duty.
+If this happens, we'll extend your eligibility for the amount of time you're mobilized + 4 months.
+For example, if you're mobilized for 12 months, we'll extend your eligibility period for 16 months.
+This extension still applies even if you leave the Selected Reserves after mobilization.
-- **Your eligibility expires while you're enrolled in training**.
-In this case, we'll usually extend your eligibility to the end of the term, quarter, or semester.
-If your school doesn't have terms, we can usually extend your eligibility for 12 weeks.
-- **You can't train because of a disability caused by Selected Reserve service**.
-In this case, you'll need to apply for an extension with a year of when your eligibility ends or your disability prevents you from getting training, whichever is later.

 </div>
 </li>